OVER $3.2 BILLION INVESTED IN OUR COMMUNITY

 - Crescent City Classic

 - Christmas in August Food Bank Drive

 - Light the Night - The Leukemia & Lymphoma Society

 - Doll & Toy Fundraiser for needy children

 - New Orleans Greek Fest

 First NBC Bank Continues Efforts To Assist In Fight Against Crime

-June 1, 2014 marked the beginning of this year’s hurricane season along the Gulf Coast.
+June 1, 2017 marks the beginning of this year’s hurricane season along the Gulf Coast.
 First NBC Bank wants its clients and employees to be prepared in the event a hurricane sets its sights on the River Region.

 Officials advise signing up for internet banking services prior to a storm is a good way to have access to your money if you have to relocate to another town or city.
 Disaster preparedness authorities also recommend that residents prepare a safety kit which should include important documents, medical records and insurance information.
 They also recommend having a battery operated radio, flashlight, protective clothing, and some cash on hand during an emergency situation.